SamMarrs/sandstone/README.md

 Sandstone is a new state management library for Flutter.
 It is designed to convert common coding patterns into a predictable finite state machine.
 The library provides tools to cleanly manage and organize business logic, while being able to warn of potential mistakes through analysis of the underlying FSM.

-You can read a brief explainer about the core concepts of this library [here](https://medium.com/@SamMarrs/sandstone-yet-another-state-management-solution-8fd2691c8e5c).
+You can read about the core concepts backing ths library [here][article2].
+You may also want to check out this older article [here][article1], which covers more of how to use this library.

 ## Index
 1. [Index](#index)